Statement of Faith

 The Holy Spirit

-A complete and eternal salvation by God’s grace alone, received as the gift of God through personal faith in the Lord Jesus Christ and His finished work (Ephesians 2:8-9; Titus 3:5-7; I Peter 1:18-19).
+The salvation brought by God is a complete and eternal salvation by His grace alone, received as the free gift of God through personal faith in the Lord Jesus Christ and His finished work, as He declares believers righteous in Him.